 One of the USA’s oldest seaside resorts, Cape May in New Jersey is resplendent with history and offers an evocative dose of old Americana to vacationers.
 With its lengthy beach, perfectly preserved Victorian clapboarding and plentiful lobster rolls (arguably the east coast staple diet), it's among the best beach vacations on the east coast.

-What to see and do in the area: The simple pleasures are the ones to enjoy in Cape May, whether that's wandering around and marvelling at its quaint Victorian architecture – its buildings adorned with cupolas, gazebos, balconies and "widow's walks" – or chowing down on freshly caught local lobster.
-Walking to the iconic lighthouse should be on anyone's list, while taking a boat out to spot whales and dolphins is an unforgettable experience.
+What to see and do in the area: The simple pleasures are the ones to enjoy in Cape May, whether that's marvelling at its quaint Victorian architecture or chowing down on freshly caught lobster.
+Walking to the iconic lighthouse should be on anyone's list while taking a boat out to spot whales and dolphins is an unforgettable experience.

-What to see and do: Dolphin and whale watching trips are on offer, but if you have keen eyes, these beautiful creatures are often visible from the shore, where you can enjoy the view and tropical breeze from the leisure of your lounger.
-Sarasota itself was once home to a famous circus; take a circus history tour to learn all about its colourful origins.
+What to see and do: Dolphin and whale watching trips are on offer, but if you have keen eyes, these beautiful creatures are often visible from the shore, where you can enjoy the view and tropical breeze.

 The undeveloped island of Cumberland National Seashore in Georgia is a breathtaking destination for wildlife buffs and those of a more adventurous nature hoping to escape crowds.
 Although bikes are available to hire on the island, you must bring all your supplies with you, a proviso that discourages many.
 So if you can brave the lack of convenience, you’re in for a truly memorable day at the beach.

-Where to stay: Camping is only permitted on the island's five campgrounds.
+Camping is only permitted on the island's five campgrounds.
 There are designated campsites at Sea Camp and Stafford Beach, while you'll find wilderness camping at Hickory Hill, Yankee Paradise and Brickhill Bluff.
-Visit the National Park Service website for more information.

 What to see and do in the area: Biking and hiking are the primary activities here, as well as wildlife spotting.
-Home to a number of wild horses easily spotted roaming the pristine sands, along with wild turkeys, deer and even (in the fresh water ponds) alligators, this park makes an exciting retreat for a few nights beachside camping.
+Home to a number of wild horses along with wild turkeys, deer and even alligators, this park makes an exciting retreat for a few nights of beachside camping.

 Welcome to Miami, a city bursting with cultural swagger and vivacious Latin vibes.
-This metropolis fuses artsy panache with a tropical climate, and South Beach (the so-called American Riviera) pulses with activity from dawn until dusk, drawing in surfers, sun worshippers and scenesters alike.
+This metropolis fuses artsy panache with a tropical climate, and South Beach pulses with activity from dawn until dusk, drawing in surfers, sun worshippers and scenesters alike.

-The architecturally renowned Art Deco district and instagram-worthy palms of Ocean Drive makes this beach a win for holidaymakers looking for something edgier, with a heady dose of glitz and glamour.
+The architecturally renowned Art Deco district and Instagram-worthy palms of Ocean Drive make this beach a win for holidaymakers looking for something edgier, with a heady dose of glitz and glamour.

-Without the crowds and usual tourist garb, this unspoiled islet can give the illusion that you’re holidaying on your own private beach; indeed, ten miles of inviting sandy dunes ensures sun-seekers won’t have to hunt long for a secluded pitch.
+Without the crowds and usual tourist garb, this unspoiled islet can give the illusion that you’re holidaying on your own private beach.
+Ten miles of inviting sandy dunes ensure sun-seekers won’t have to hunt long for a secluded pitch.
 The water here is calm enough for beginner surfers, and lessons are on offer for all abilities.